MickeyKay/better-font-awesome-library/README.md

 1. [Credits](https://github.com/MickeyKay/better-font-awesome-library#credits)

 ## Introduction ##
-The Better Font Awesome Library allows you to automatically integrate the latest available version of [Font Awesome](http://fontawesome.io/) into your WordPress project, along with accompanying CSS, shortcode, and TinyMCE icon shortcode generator.
-Furthermore, it generates all the data you need to create new functionality of your own.
+The Better Font Awesome Library integrates validated Font Awesome Free 5.x metadata and version-coupled CDN assets into WordPress projects, along with CSS registration, a shortcode, and a TinyMCE icon shortcode generator.
+Consumers can supply locally resolved metadata and schedule asynchronous refresh work without making normal requests wait on the Font Awesome service.

 ## Features ##
-* Automatically fetches the most recent available version of Font Awesome, meaning you no longer need to manually update the version included in your theme/plugin.
+* Returns validated local metadata immediately from a provider, transient, or bundled fallback.
+* Exposes an explicit, bounded refresh operation for consumer-controlled asynchronous workers.
 * Generates an easy-to-use [PHP object](#the-better-font-awesome-library-object) that contains all relevant info for the version of Font Awesome you're using, including: version, stylesheet URL, array of available icons, and prefix used (`icon` or `fa`).
-* CDN speeds - Font Awesome CSS is pulled from the super-fast and reliable [jsDelivr CDN](http://www.jsdelivr.com/#!fontawesome).
+* Loads exact-version Font Awesome Free 5 CSS and webfonts from the Font Awesome CDN.
 * Includes a TinyMCE drop-down shortcode generator.
-* Includes a local copy of Font Awesome to use as a fallback in case the remote fetch fails (or you can specify your own with the [`bfa_fallback_directory_path`](https://github.com/MickeyKay/better-font-awesome-library#bfa_fallback_directory_path) filter).
+* Includes checksummed Font Awesome Free 5.14.0 metadata as a validated fallback.
+You can specify validated custom fallback JSON with the `bfa_fallback_release_data_path` filter.
-* Utilizes transients to optimize for speed and performance.
+* Preserves the established `bfa-release-data` transient for backward compatibility.

 ## Installation ##
 The Better Font Awesome Library should ideally be installed via Composer: